 Notes

-- Chop evenly: Cut all ingredients into bite-sized pieces for easy mixing and balanced flavor in every bite.
+- Dice Evenly: Cutting the ingredients into similar-sized pieces ensures balanced flavor in every bite.

 Super yummy!!